How a “Disability Statement” Can Help You Get Social Security Benefits

 • Have any major life events caused you to be unable to work?
 How have these events affected your current health?
 Can you live the life you want?

-• Keep it real.
-A good Disability Statement uses your own words.
-Your medical records will contain medical terminology, but you don't have to.
+• Don't forget to keep it real.
+A good disability statement uses your own words.
+Your records will contain medical terminology, but you don't have to.
 Use words that describe how your symptoms feel to you.
 For example, you could describe how your pain "feels like a hot knife" or how your nausea "makes me feel like I am spinning on a swing."

 Boost Your Chance of Being Approved